vaadin/base-starter-react/README.md

 </div>
 ```

-4. Define the click event handler
+4. Define the click event handler:

 ```js
 clicked() {
   this.setState({greeting: this.textField.current.value})
 }
 ```

-## Starting the application

-Run the app with `yarn start`